Get to know 12 key terms related to home loans.

 Fixed equal payments is a good option if you want to know exactly how much you have to pay every month.
 All your monthly payments will be equal.
 If the reference rate rises, the loan period is extended, and if the reference rate falls, the loan period shortens.
 The monthly payment is always at least equal to the amount of interest.

-Read more about home loan repayment methods.
+Read more about the home loan repayment methods

 Self-financing share

-You can’t buy a home with borrowed money only.
 A home buyer must have at least 10% of the purchase price in savings or a corresponding amount of other collateral.
 If you’re a first-time home buyer, the minimum self-financing share is 5%, or if you take out an ASP loan, the minimum share is 10%.

-Read more about the self-financing share.
+Read more about the self-financing share

 This article was published originally on Etuovi.com.Opens new window